The best pillows in 2020

 "It just feels like someone ripped up an old eggcrate mattress topper and stuffed into a pillow shell," another review notes.
 I wouldn't disagree with that description, though I was still able to sleep soundly on the thing.
 I can't say that it felt like much of an upgrade over a standard, department store pillow, but at $30 each, it represents a good value relative to most of the other pillows on this list.

 Like the mattress, the Purple Pillow uses a unique, one-piece polymer grid to cradle your head and neck as you sleep.
 The grid distributes weight well and doesn't absorb heat like foam can, so fans say that it stays extra cool and cozy at night.
-It's a firm, heavy pillow that costs a awful lot at $109, but reviews swear by the thing.

-"I was surprised how heavy it is but who cares.
-As soon as my head hit the pillow I knew this was for me.
-First time in a long time my neck was not in pain," one reviewer wrote.
-Another echoed the sentiment, writing, "You know that feeling when you climb into your bed and you back relaxes?
-This does the same thing for my neck."
+Purple's newest pillow is a redesigned model called the Harmony, which sells for a princely $159.
+Instead of making up the entirety of the interior, the cushy polymer grid is now much thinner, filling just the microfiber outer case and surrounding a thick, spongy latex core.
+The mostly hollow grid and the moisture-wicking, microfiber case do a great job of improving airflow and keeping things cool by creating some separation between your head an the latex.

-One complaint about the original Purple Pillow was that you couldn't adjust it, so Purple tweaked the design, adding in two memory foam booster pads beneath each pillow's polymer grid.
-If the pillow feels too dense for your liking, you can take them out to help loosen things up.
-That's a nice improvement -- adjustablility definitely feels like the way to go at this price.
+The Harmony wasn't nearly as heavy as I expected it to be after reading reviews of the original, and the feel of that polymer grid was much softer than I had imagined, too.
+There's still something of a springy, rubbery quality to the pillow that lifted my neck a little too much for my liking when lying on my back, but I found it to be much better suited for stomach sleeping, which is my usual preference.
+In fact, I slept like a rock on it.

 Other pillows worth considering